 Issaquah Food & Clothing Bank needs volunteer drivers to pick up food from grocery stores and deliver food to seniors.

 Issaquah Sammamish Interfaith Coalition needs office help.
 Looking for someone who is good at organizing, making phone calls, and knows how to use a computer.
 Familiarity with Excel would be a plus.
 Call 425 677 8043.
-Could also use a volunteer who has time to attend meetings and take notes.
 Contact Person: Elizabeth Maupin (425)677-8043 firstname.lastname@example.org

 YWCA Passage Point - Needs volunteers to participate in various children's support programs, everything from tutoring to gardening.
 Please see flyer for programs currently open for volunteer opportunities !